-That’s why modern companies that know how to attract and retain your attention, such as Facebook, Google or Instagram, win the race.
+That’s why modern companies that know how to attract and retain your attention, such as Facebook, Google, or Instagram, win the race.
 Gamification for business is inevitable.
-After all, the problem of employees’ engagement is one of the most popular at all the HR and IT conferences.
-In the modern urban environment, the number of distractors is so high, it is really surprising that you and me are still able to complete any tasks (I got distracted 5 times already writing this article).Yet there are processes that can grab and retain human attention naturally.
+After all, the problem of employee engagement is one of the most popular at all the HR and IT conferences.
+In the modern urban environment, the number of distractors is so high it is really surprising that you and I can still complete any tasks (I got distracted five times already writing this article.)
+Yet some processes can grab and retain human attention naturally.
 They are called games.
 Actually, we all know about the overwhelming potential of gamification subconsciously and use it without even noticing.
 Think about the internal dialogue in our heads:

 - EDUCATION & TRAINING

 Using gamification mechanics for employees’ education and training.
-Skill trees with different skills for different professionals with milestones inside the trees with integrated approvals or tests – the possibilities are truly unlimited.
+Skill trees with different skills for professionals with milestones inside the trees with integrated approvals or tests – the possibilities are unlimited.
 Sometimes the education/ training of new employees is so ineffective that companies avoid hiring new people.

 - BRAND LOYALTY

-Showing a brand to a potential client on a daily basis creates a strong affection contributing to the formation of brand loyalty.
+Raising brand loyalty via emotional affection for the brand, application, or products.
+Gamification creates emotional anchors for the user through badges, achievements, and virtual items.
+Showing a brand to a potential client daily creates a strong affection contributing to the formation of brand loyalty.

 - Games are for kids.
-The average age of the average gamer is 36
+The average age of the average gamer is 36;

 The word “game” has several definitions.
-Of course, it’s an entertaining process first of all.
+Of course, it’s an entertaining process, first of all.
 But there is a darker meaning of this word, like in the phrase “game a system.”
-So game also means tricking the mechanisms, bending the rules, manipulating gamers.
+So game also means tricking the mechanisms, bending the rules, and manipulating gamers.
 Gamification of enterprise applications or using game design and game mechanics to reach real business goals is effective specifically because of these two meanings.